Are you looking for a job?

 You may find yourself looking for a new opportunity or change of pace this year, so if finding a new job is on your list of 2021 goals, your first step should be to freshen up your CV.
 However, this may require more than taking the usual steps, because yo will need to ensure that you fully represent the last year in the document.

-So, how do you optimise your CV for 2021?
-Here are our top tips for making yours stand out.
+So, how do you optimise your CV for 2022?
+Here are our top tips for making yours stand out from the crowd:

 This may sound obvious, but the last year has been anything but normal.
 Your new experience of working at home remotely is valuable and should come across on your CV, because it showcases your adaptability, technical skills, ingenuity, and resourcefulness.
 Include the programs and strategies you have had to adopt throughout this year, as they could be useful in your next position.

 If you are managing a remote team, include this as well.
 Successful management in a time of uncertainty is extremely valuable and should be displayed on your CV.